 Deciding when to plan your trip to the Cape will depend on a number of things.
 Budget, weather, activities you want to do, sights you want to see, the size of crowds you want to endure, and maybe even the type of food you want to eat.

-Skip over July and August completely.
+Skip over July and August altogether.
 Those are the months that everyone — and I mean e v e r y o n e — visits Cape Cod.
-I know it’s the ideal time for beach days and everything but it’s just too crowded for my taste!
+I know it’s the ideal time for beach days and everything, but it’s just too crowded for my taste!

-Keep reading for what it’s like to visit Cape Cod at different times of the year.
+Keep reading to learn what it’s like to visit Cape Cod at different times of the year.

 Early Shoulder Season: May + June